 Steps for completing and defending the dissertation are as follows:

 - Meet with your dissertation director to establish a plan for submitting and revising your chapters.
 Typically, the dissertation director reads and approves all the chapters before they are submitted to other committee members for their suggestions and comments.

 - Familiarize yourself with the required format for all Mason dissertations.
 This information is available online at http://thesis.gmu.edu/.
 Students completing dissertations are required to schedule a formatting review with the Dissertation and Thesis Coordinator in Fenwick Library (703-993-2222 or firstname.lastname@example.org).

 - In consultation with your dissertation director and other committee members, choose a date and time for your defense.

-- At least 15 days before the defense, you must provide the Johnson Center Library with a complete draft of your dissertation on regular copy paper.
+- At least 15 days before the defense, you must provide the Gateway Library (formerly known as the Johnson Center Library) with a complete draft of your dissertation on regular copy paper.

 - Defend your dissertation.
 The oral defense should demonstrate your intellectual command of the chosen topic and its larger significance in the field.
 You will spend 10-15 minutes presenting you dissertation before taking questions from your committee.
 Dissertation defenses are open to the public.